Juniper/contrail-controller/specs/subcluster.md

 As bgp peers are statically configured, we can verify this while processing configuration.
+Sub cluster control nodes are created as external-control-nodes

 # 5. Performance and scaling impact
 ## 5.1 API and control plane